mhongell/ELKStackProject/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?
-The main advantage of automating configuration with Ansible is quick and easy deployment of configurations and eliminating variability between configurations.
+- What is the main advantage of automating configuration with Ansible?
+	-The main advantage of automating configuration with Ansible is quick and easy deployment of configurations and eliminating variability between configurations.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+- In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
-	- COnfigure Elk VM with Docker: specified to elk host, user azadmin.
+	- Configure Elk VM with Docker: specified to elk host, user azadmin.
 	- Install following modules to host: docker.io, python3-pip, docker via pip module)
 	- Increase system memory
 	- Allow ELK to run on specified ports: 5601, 9200, 5044